shantarao/singly-android/README.md

 Support
 --------------

 This is a work in progress.
-If you have questions or comments
+If you have questions or comments feel free to [contact support](https://singly.com/docs/contact).

-* Join our live chatroom at http://support.singly.com
-* Email support@singly.com